-Fees and charges If you fail to make at least the minimum payment (including if any credit or debit card payment is rejected, any cheque you use is dishonoured, or a direct debit is not paid) and we or someone acting for us have to remind you, then we may make a reasonable administration charge.
-The current charge is £12.00 but this may change.
+Fees and charges If you fail to make at least the minimum payment (including if any credit or debit card payment is rejected, any cheque you use is dishonoured, or a direct debit is not paid) and we or someone acting for us have to remind you, then we may make a reasonable administration fee.
+The current fee is £12.00 but this may change.
 We will give you reasonable notice of a change.
-If you make a payment via a Payzone or Post Office outlet using the barcode on your statement, we'll charge a £1 fee.
-If you use the giro slip when paying at the Post Office, we'll charge a fee of £2.75.
+If you make your payment via a Payzone or Post Office outlet using the barcode on your statement, you will incur a charge for this but we'll only charge you what it costs to process this payment.
+Please see terms and conditions online for the current charges.

 Payment arrears If you fail to make any payment when it is due, we can require you to pay the whole amount you owe us immediately after serving the notice required by law.
 If you fall into serious arrears we will consider making other arrangements with you.